akinerkisa/GoNMF/README.md

 # GoNMF

-GoNMF is a tool that tries various techniques to bypass forbidden(403) pages on websites and presents their results to the user.
+NoMoreForbidden is a tool that tries various techniques to bypass forbidden(403) pages on websites and presents their results to the user.
 Now with GO.

 ## Installation
 <code>git clone https://github.com/akinerkisa/GoNMF</code>